arcane-forge-ai/arcane-forge-doc/docs/image-generation/intro.md

 ---
-sidebar_position: 7
+sidebar_position: 1
 ---

-# Music Generation
+# Image Generation

-Learn how to generate and use music in your Arcane Forge games.
+Learn how to generate and use images in your Arcane Forge games.

 ## Overview